felipefdl/xray-well/README.md

-# AWS X-Ray Well - A Unofficial SDK for Node.js
+# AWS X-Ray Well - An Unofficial SDK for Node.js
 > Simple way to use AWS X-Ray.
 This is a jerry-rig free X-Ray SDK.

 ## Why?